cavo789/marknotes/readme.md

 Even if I'd be really sad to see you leave, you'll certainly not have any problem to do it.
 Just move your .md files and that's all.

+And remember : notes are yours !
+Unlike Evernote, Google, Microsoft of others companies, notes will be saved on your website only (can be local).
+If you don't want to put them on the internet, they won't be on internet at all.
 ### 1.3 Background

 During years, I've used Evernotes™ to manage my notes (can be documentation, user guide, ebooks, billing, ... i.e. everything I need to keep in one central place and being able to retrieve them easily).